SID Visa Sponsorship: Proving Genuine Position and Financial Capacity

 How to Prove a Genuine Position

-A clear organisational chart showing where the role sits
+• A clear and labelled organisational chart showing where the role sits

-Proof of recruitment activity to fill the position locally
+• Proof of unsuccessful recruitment efforts to fill the role locally

-Details of how the role supports business operations or expansion
+• Explanation of how the role supports ongoing or future operations

 The burden is on the employer to prove the legitimacy of the position.
-A weak or vague submission can result in refusal, regardless of business intent.
+A weak or vague submission—no matter how genuine the business intent—can result in refusal.

 Proving Financial Capacity to Employ